-ITEM CLARIFICATION Jumps In the combo jumps, each of them (as long as they are not a connecting jump) will receive a QOE that will be evaluated by the judges.
+ITEM CLARIFICATION Jumps In the combo jumps, each jump (as long as they are not a connecting jump) will receive a QOE that will be evaluated by the judges.
 For example: 2T (+1) + NJ + 2S (+1).
 Under-rotated one rotation jumps in between jumps will decrease the quality of the following jump.
 E.g. 2Lo-Thoren (Under or half rotated)-2S.
 The 2S will have not good QOE.
-If a jump is under rotated (<) the QOE can be no higher than +1, if a jump is half rotated (<<) the QOE can be no higher than than 0.
+If a jump is under rotated (<) the QOE can be no higher than +1, if a jump is half rotated (<<) the QOE can be no higher than 0.
+If a skater uses a toe-loop as a connecting jump in combination the judge MUST apply -2 or -3 to the double or triple preceding the toe-loop.
 Spins For the combination spins, judges will score just one (1) QOE for the whole spin.
 If one of the position/spin of the combination is not confirmed, the spin will be called but overall the spin cannot get more than 0 as QOE from the judges.
 The difficult position to be considered by the judges as positive QOE must involve an important change in the equilibrium, with muscular stretch, tension.
-E.g. Inverted spin changed Bryant where both arms and free leg are involved.
+I.e. Inverted spin changed Bryant where both arms and free leg are involved.
 Choreographic movement during the execution of the spin will not be considered a difficult position but can be considered positively in the judges' QOE.
 If the spins are performed without any difficult variation, judges MUST NOT give +3.
+In a spin with problems reaching the final position, must have negative QOE for judges.